SagnikDey92/SagnikDey92.github.io/GSoC.md

 * Redesign test cases.
 * Add Karatsuba multiplication (ongoing)

-The base change task ended up involving a lot more changes than I had originally imagined and thus took up most of my time.
+The base change task ended up involving a lot more changes than I had originally anticipated and thus took up most of my time.
 This is primarily because it required a major refactor to add templating.
 Also, while Kimberly had made the division algorithm, she had to rush it since it was a dependency for the base change task.
 As such, it was initially quite buggy and I contributed towards several bug fixes in it.

 As for the Karatsuba multiplication, I got it working when in base 10 and sent a PR but I haven't been able to get it to work in the new base yet and thus it's not present in the code currently.

 ## Base Change
 This task involved changing the number base used internally from decimal (base 10) to base ```INT_MAX```.
 This is because, originally, the library was using a ```vector<int>``` to store the real numbers but the base was 10.
 So, the capacity of integers was being wasted since each digit is from ```0 - 10``` but the integer variable can store upto ```INT_MAX-1```.
 This problem can been eliminated by changing the number base used internally from 10 to ```INT_MAX```.
-Howeve, it was decided to change the ```vector<int>``` to ```vector<T>``` where ```T``` is a template parameter.
+However, it was decided to change the ```vector<int>``` to ```vector<T>``` where ```T``` is a template parameter.
 Thus the internal base actually needs to be the max capacity of the parameter ```T``` for optimal space utilisation.

 ## Additional tasks due to base change